CyanusCentaurea/Yeast_genome_project/README.md

 The first approach involves creating a .histo file and k-mer profile plotting in accordance with [this tutorial](https://koke.asrc.kanazawa-u.ac.jp/HOWTO/kmer-genomesize.html).

-First, we run jellyfish with parameters:
+First, we run Jellyfish with parameters:
 `-m` or “mer” specifies the length (23)
 `-C` tells it to ignore directionality (it treats each read the same as its reverse complement)
 `-t` number of threads